wangenau/eminus/examples/README.md

 This folder will automatically be parsed to generate the documentation.
 The following structure has to be kept
 * Each example has its own subfolder
-  - The subfolder name starts with XX_
-* Each subfolder contains one Python file
-  - The Python file has the same name as the folder
+* Each subfolder contains one Python file with the same name as the subfolder
-* Each subfolder contains a README.md
+* Each subfolder contains a README.md that is interpretable as a rst file
-  - The first line contains the subcaption
-  - Following content will be the examples description